What is the treatment for a sore throat caused by bacteria?

 What is the treatment for a sore throat caused by a virus?

 Antibiotics don't work against viruses.
 Infections caused by viruses usually just have to run their course.
-Most symptoms caused by a cold-type virus go away in a week to 10 days.
+Most symptoms caused by a cold- or flu-type virus go away in a week to 10 days.

 What about a sore throat that's caused by allergies?